 Linear Equations

-A linear equation represents a relationship where one variable changes at a constant rate with respect to another.
-It is typically written in the form y = mx + b, where m is the slope and b is the y-intercept.
-In this problem, the amount of formaldehyde emitted changes linearly with time, making a linear equation suitable to model the situation.
+A linear equation represents a relationship between two variables with a constant rate of change, typically in the form y = mx + b.
+In this problem, the amount of formaldehyde emitted changes linearly over time, so the equation will model total emission as a function of hours.

 Recommended video: